parbasu/parbasu.github.io/README.md

 Mean is a single numerical value that summarizes the data set.
 So if somebody comes up to me and asks me about the age of students in the statistics class, instead of telling them the age of every single student in the class, it is better to just tell them the average age, which is a single numerical value that summarizes the student age data set.

 Whenever we summarize any kind of information there is always going to be information loss.
 A summary of a movie will not contain the intricate plot details.
 Analogously, the mean age of students does not tell us how the age is distributed.
 If I tell you that the mean is $19.25$, can you tell me the age of every single student in the class?
 Of course not!
-More than one data set has the mean $19.25$
+Because more than one data set has the mean $19.25$

 $$ \frac{18 + 21 +  20 + 18}{4}  = 19.25 = \frac{19+20+19+19}{4}$$